idaholab/moose/modules/navier_stokes/doc/content/modules/navier_stokes/rans_theory.md

   + \nabla v_y \cdot \nabla v_y + \nabla v_z \cdot \nabla v_z}
 \end{equation}

-This diffusivity model is implemented in the [INSFVMixingLengthReynoldsStress](source/fvkernels/INSFVMixingLengthReynoldsStress.md) kernel.
+This momentum diffusivity model is implemented in the [INSFVMixingLengthReynoldsStress](source/fvkernels/INSFVMixingLengthReynoldsStress.md) kernel.
+The corresponding model for diffusivity of passive scalars (like energy) is implemented in the [INSFVMixingLengthScalarDiffusion](source/fvkernels/INSFVMixingLengthScalarDiffusion.md) kernel.

 A model is then needed for the mixing length itself.
 One popular choice is to assume the mixing length is proportional to the distance from the nearest wall,